georgelam155/cunyopenmusic/intervals.md

 <iframe src="https://trinket.io/embed/music/7388e19043" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-The names of the intervals above are as follows, from left to right:
+The names of the intervals above are as follows, from left to right.
+These are called **diatonic intervals**:

 - Perfect Unison (P1)
 - Major 2nd (M2)